openregulatory/templates/templates/qms/sop-update-of-regulations.md

 ### 2. Actions Based on Applicable Regulation

 If a new or revised applicable regulation is brought to their attention, the QMO updates the List of Applicable Regulations.
-Additionally, the technical documentation and other QMS documents (e.g. the quality manual) are checked and updated if necessary.
+Where necessary, the QMO updates or directs updates to the technical documentation and/or QMS documents.

 The QMO communicates new or revised regulation to relevant members of the organization (e.g. process owners or product managers).
-Management is informed of new or revised regulation at least annually (for class II or
+Management is informed of new or revised regulation at least annually as part of the Management Review.
-higher: as part of the Management Review).
+As part of the relevant section of the Management Review Report, it is evaluated if updates to applicable regulations have been implemented effectively.

 |              |                                                                                                  |
 |--------------|--------------------------------------------------------------------------------------------------|